Clayton Pond: A Retrospective

 Description

 Clayton Pond’s paintings, screenprints, and sculptural constructions vibrate with saturated color.
-They bring buoyancy to the ordinary—painstakingly rendered details of domestic environments, mechanisms from machinery, details of streetside columns—are all imbued with curiosity and humor.
+They bring buoyancy to the ordinary—painstakingly rendered details of domestic environments, mechanisms from machinery, and streetside columns are all imbued with curiosity and humor.
+Pond works in series, enlarging certain details from his paintings, pulling them into smaller paintings, or reshaping an existing image into a screenprint; this repetition reinforces a visual language across sixty years of artmaking.

 The works ask us: what may be gained by careful attention to our surroundings?
 How can we reintroduce curiosity into our everyday maneuverings through our landscape?